Super Champ Muay Thai: Muay Thai Super Champ

 The Super Champ was formed in Bangkok in 2018 after the separation of the Channel 8 TV coverage team from Max Muay Thai.
 Super Champ fight cards exclusively consist of three-round fights in order to encourage fighters start quickly and constantly be active, in addition to present a television-friendly format of Muay Thai.
 There are usually 7 fights per week in which foreign fighters face Thai fighters.
 This event is held under traditional Muay Thai rules with 12 oz gloves, unlike Muay Hardcore, which is contested with 4 oz gloves.
 Super Champ fights are three rounds in duration and attendance is free.
 Unlike Muay Hardcore, fighters perform the wai khru ram muay and all fights in Super Champ are accompanied by traditional music.
 Venum is the equipment sponsor of the Super Champ, as well as for the ring.

 LWC Super Champ

 In mid-January of 2023, Super Champ was rebranded as LWC Super Champ (Lumpinee World Championship Super Champ).
 The program also changed its location to the Lumpinee Boxing Stadium.
 Furthermore, LWC Super Champ featured a mix both three-round and five-round Muay Thai fights.

+LWC Super Champ also hosts weekly tournaments across different weight classes, including the four-man, one-night Ngern Chaiyo Muay Thai tournament and the Global House Grand Prix.
+On select events, main events have also been title fights for Lumpinee Stadium titles.

 Live broadcaster

 Super Champ broadcasts are aired live on Sunday nights at 7:00 p.m. on Channel 8.
 The events during the COVID-19 epidemic are performed in accordance with hygienic principles at The Bazaar Hotel in Chatuchak District.

+In October 10, 2021, as a result of COVID lockdowns in Bangkok, Super Champ temporarily moved its shows to Patong Stadium in Phuket.
+The show returned to The Bazaar Hotel in Bangkok in early 2022.

 While Channel 8 is still the television broadcaster for LWC Super Champ, the airing time has been switched to 6:00 p.m. on Saturday nights.